Student Loans – low interest loans that must be paid back.

 After two months of interest the principal owed to the lender increased from $5,000 to $5,032.21.
 This process continues each month you are in college.
 You can make payments while in college to pay off the interest.
 That will decrease the principal owed to the lender at the end of college.
 The lower the principal owed at the end of college, the lower the monthly payment you will have for the next ten years.

-Dependent students with parents that were approved for a Federal Direct PLUS Loan: $5,500 first-year students $6,500 second-year students $7,500 third-year students and beyond
+Dependent students with parents that were approved for a Direct PLUS Loan: $5,500 first-year students $6,500 second-year students $7,500 third-year students and beyond

-Dependent students with parents that were rejected for a Federal Direct PLUS Loan: $9,500 first-year students $10,500 second-year students $12,500 third-year students and beyond
+Dependent students with parents that were rejected for a Direct PLUS Loan: $9,500 first-year students $10,500 second-year students $12,500 third-year students and beyond

 Independent students: $9,500 first-year students $10,500 second-year students $12,500 third-year students and beyond